Pegguy Arphexad: Liverpool

 Arphexad won six medals with Liverpool, all as an unused substitute.
 These included three in Liverpool's treble winning 2000–01 season, where they won the FA Cup, the League Cup and the UEFA Cup.
 Two subsequent medals followed the following season as Liverpool claimed both the Charity Shield and the European Super Cup.
 In the 2001–02 season, he was the starting goalkeeper in the opening match that ended in a 2–1 win against West Ham United.
 His second and last league appearance for Liverpool was on 9 February 2002 in a 6–0 win against Ipswich Town, replacing Jerzy Dudek during the second half.

 Arphexad earned a second League Cup winners medal in the 2002–03 season and was released by Liverpool that summer, later having spells with Coventry City and Notts County.
 He also rejected a move to Chester City claiming that he would not be prepared to join a club playing lower than the Second Division.

 International career

 Arphexad made one appearance for the France national under-21 team in 1994.

 After football

 Rumours surfaced online that Arphexad turned to making pornographic content after a failed career in acting.
 However, in an interview with the Leicester Mercury, he stated the rumours were not true, whilst going on to say that he now works in sports insurance.
-He currently works for Miller Sports and Entertainment, previously known as Henner Sports as a European Business Officer.
+He currently works for Miller Sports + Entertainment, previously known as Henner Sports as a European Business Officer.